-As we know, the human gut microbiome was a large, complicated, and mutually microbial community.
-Most previous studies have focused on one key microorganism or one metabolite effect on CRC development68,75,76.
-However, diseased intestinal microbiota dysbiosis may be associated with a list of the microbiota, the microbial community perturbed, instead of only one or several microorganisms altered28,73.
-Except for the transformed fungal abundance, alteration in fungal internal relationship and fungi-bacteria association could partially explain colorectal tumorigenesis.
-The fungal internal relationship in CRC was quite different from the healthy control and adenoma.
-Multiple strong positive or negative correlations in CRC were disappeared or weaken in the compared stages.
-Its establishment may potentially contribute to colorectal carcinogenesis.
-The strongest relationship clustering in these three communities was also quite different, but Aspergillus rambellii, Rhizophagus irregularis, Rhizophagus clarus, Phytopythium vexans, and Edhazardia aedis appeared in all stages.
+The fungal internal relationship in CRC was significantly different from the healthy control and adenoma.
+Most previous studies have focused on one key microorganism or one metabolite effect on CRC development68,75,76, but the human gut microbiome was a complicated and mutually microbial community.
+Multiple strong positive or negative correlations in CRC were disappeared or weaken in adenoma or healthy control groups.
+Except for the transformed fungal abundance, alteration in intra-fungal relationship and fungi-bacteria association could partially explain colorectal tumorigenesis.
+The strongest relationship clustering in these three communities was also significantly different, but Aspergillus rambellii, Rhizophagus irregularis, Rhizophagus clarus, Phytopythium vexans, and Edhazardia aedis appeared in all stages.
 It revealed that they might play a vital role in the stability of the entire intestinal ecology.

-Although we recognized that their relationships between stages were quite different, we demanded to perceive which were statistically different.
-We defined the z-score and correlation classes to represent the relative strength and the trend of differential correlation in CRC and the healthy control, respectively.
+We found two clusters, Bac_Cluster and Fun_Cluster, contained cross-kingdoms carcinogen and tumor suppressor groups respectively.
 Our results showed that the fungal internal correlations were interrupted in CRC, while bacterial were enhance.
 The disruption from fungal interrelationship may break the healthy intestinal environment and induce colorectal carcinogenesis.
 On the other hand, the new increased bacterial correlations in CRC may potentially contribute to colorectal carcinogenesis.
 We also observed some interesting comparisons of the relationship between fungi and bacteria.
-Our results showed that the less changed differential fungal-bacterial correlations contained low proportions.
+Our results showed that the less changed differential fungal-bacterial correlations (|z-score| < 2) contained low proportions.
 The CRC strengthen and weaken correlations performed the primary and secondary ratios in fungal-bacterial correlation comparisons, respectively.
-It revealed that the internal-kingdom associations and external-kingdom correlations were quite different.
+It revealed that the internal-kingdom associations and external-kingdom correlations were significantly different.
 This suggested that bacterial kingdom dysbiosis may cause the fungi to tremble rapidly, which was not similar to the warm alteration of internal-kingdom relationships as previously described14,77.

-In the present study, the candidates were automatically divided into six clusters.
-The two main clusters, named Fun_Cluster and Bac_Cluster, had the highest proportions of bacteria and fungi.
 All reported potential probiotics, excluded R. intestinalis, were separated in the Bac_Cluster.
 We disclosed that P. kudriavzevii owned multiple correlations with these probiotics.
 And its secretion metabolites exert anticancer effects by inhibiting cell proliferation and inducing intrinsic and extrinsic apoptosis in colon cancer cells51.
-Collectively, this discovery exposed that may exist other potential probiotics in this cluster.
-Another interesting finding, there were strong correlations among A. rambellii, F. nucleatum33,59,78, and P. micra17, and the latter two were the famous CRC-related pathogens.21 It may indicate colorectal carcinogenesis under their synergistic effect.
-Conclusively, we showed the probiotic group (P. kudriavzevii, S. thermophilus, A. hadrus, and S. salivarius) and the pathogenic bunch (A. rambellii, F. nucleatum, and P. micra), and the potentially pathogenic and probiotic candidates among the different clusters.
+Another interesting finding, there were strong correlations among A. rambellii, F. nucleatum33,59,78, and P. micra17, and the latter two were the famous CRC-related pathogens.
+The previous study disclosed that the altered trans-kingdom association between bacteria and virome in CRC21.
+We supposed that the trans-kingdom interactions also were happened between bacteria and fungi, while it suggested the fungal-bacterial synergistic correlations could inhibit or promote colorectal carcinogenesis.
+But this discovery was explored only in metagenome sequencing currently, and more experiments are needed to verify and prove it.
+It may indicate colorectal carcinogenesis under their synergistic effect.
+Collectively, this discovery exposed that may exist other potential probiotics or carcinogen in these clusters.

 TBA (in vitro)